 The staff at Embrace has even been pulled into a pet adoption scam.
 Here’s how the scam works: a scammer on Craig’s List, Facebook, or E-bay is “selling” a purebred puppy or kitten – often for free or at a deeply discounted price for the breed.
 The eager adopter pays the “breeder” and then gets a notice saying the pet is being held at the airport because it is required to have insurance in order to travel.
 The adopter is told they must send an additional sum of money for the required insurance before the pet can be released.

 This particular scam actually uses Embrace Pet Insurance’s name – making it look like the email about the additional fee for the “required” pet insurance policy came from us.
 When our Customer Care staff gets call to check on the validity of this claim, we sadly have to inform the eager adopter that they’ve been scammed.
 Unfortunately, even those who make the call to us and learn that they’ve been scammed may have lost hundreds, if not thousands, of dollars along with the hope of the pet they were so eager to make a member of their family.

-The staff at Embrace loves pets and their people and we hate seeing eager potential pet adopters scammed, which is why Darcy Lindner, a concerned member of our Customer Care team, has come up with these 10 tips to avoid pet scams:
+The staff at Embrace loves pets and their people and we hate seeing eager potential pet adopters scammed, which is why Darcy Lindner, a concerned member of our Customer Care team, has come up with these 10 tips.